-Being able to guarantee secure supply requires well-functioning distribution networks ing so-called prosumers who both buy and sell electricity, Vattenfall conducts electricity grid operations in Sweden and Germany.
-Electricity Vattenfall enables customers to feed self-generated electricity into the grid, thereby becomand development of smart network solutions.

-distribution is a regulated monopoly business that is supervised by national grid authorities.
+Being able to guarantee secure supply requires well-functioning distribution networks and development of smart network solutions.
+Vattenfall enables customers to feed self-generated electricity into the grid, thereby becoming so-called prosumers who both buy and sell electricity.
+Vattenfall conducts electricity grid operations in Sweden and Germany.
+Electricity distribution is a regulated monopoly business that is supervised by national grid authorities.

-decentralised generation Energy services and
+Energy services and